shoelim/mpgd/README.md

 # MPGD: Chaotic Regularization and Heavy-Tailed Limits for Deterministic Gradient Descent
+Multiscale perturbed gradient descent (MPGD) is an optimization framework where the gradient descent recursion is augmented with chaotic perturbations that evolve via an independent dynamical system.

-This repository implements multiscale perturbed gradient descent (MPGD) and provides codes to reproduce the results of the paper.
+This repository contains the implementation of MPGD and the code used for the results in the [paper](https://arxiv.org/abs/2205.11361).
 Please refer to the paper for an introduction to the optimization tasks and other details.

 ## Requirements
 - python 3